pamaury/qemu-ot/docs/opentitan/flashgen.md

   may also be hardcoded in the ROM_EXT application.
 Changing the default offset may cause the ROM_EXT to fail to load the BL0 application.

+* `-t binfile@address[:elfile]` specify a binary file to store into the data partition of the flash.
+  This is a compatibility option introduced to support the original `opentitantool image assemble` syntax.
+In this mode, the file kind and the destination flash bank are guessed from the specified address.
+The address should be specified in hexadecimal format.
+It is possible to specify an matching ELF file by appending its path after a column separator following the address value.
+This option may be repeated to specify multiple files such as the ROM EXT and a bootloader for example.
+  This option is mutually exclusive with `-b`, `-B`, `-x`, `-X` and `-a`.

 * `-X elf` specify an alternative path to the ROM_EXT ELF file.
 If not specified, the ELF path file is recontructed from the specified binary file (from the same directory).
 The ELF file is only used as a hint for QEMU loader.
-Requires option `-x`.
+Requires option `-x`, mutually exclusive with `-t`.

 * `-x file` specify the ROM_EXT (signed) binary file or the application to store into the data partition of the flash image file.
 Alternatively this file can be any (signed) binary file such as an OpenTitan test application.
-Note that if a BL0 binary file is used, the ROM_EXT/test binary file should be smaller than the selected offset for the bootloader location.
+Note that if a BL0 binary file is used, the ROM_EXT/test binary file should be smaller than the selected offset for the bootloader location, mutually exclusive with `-t`.

 * `-U` tell the script to ignore any discrepancies found between a binary file and an ELF file.
 If the path to an ELF file is stored in the flash image file, the ELF content is validated against